zchee/neovim-wiki/Contributing.md

 able.
 If you join as an **Observer/User**, you won't get to see the defects, it'll just add Neovim to your [Dashboard](https://scan.coverity.com/dashboard).

+### Coverity Conventions

+If you decide to fix a Coverity defect, follow this convention for committing to your branch before you issue the pull request: `Coverity/<id>: <description of what fixed the defect>` where `<id>` is the Coverity ID.
+The id is also called the CID.

 ## Non-programming ways to contribute

 There are plenty of stuff you can contribute to without being a hardcore C programmer.